AoE2 · LLM Arena

 • Optionally initializes the game knowledge database for dynamic context injection

-Loads from prompts/system.md on disk.
-If the file doesn’t exist, falls back to a minimal inline prompt that teaches the JSON output format and basic action types.
+Loads and concatenates prompts/core.md + prompts/hotkeys.md, then layers the age-specific prompts/ages/<age>.md at request time.
+If a file doesn’t exist, falls back to a minimal inline prompt that teaches the JSON output format and basic action types.
 See Chapter 5 for prompt content.

 The executor is text-only — no screenshot — so all visual information arrives as the YOLO entity list plus the strategist’s cached resource readings.
 (The strategist itself is also text-only: it produces those readings by OCR-ing the resource bar locally — resource_ocr.py, RapidOCR — not via a Claude vision call.) _build_content() assembles a single text content block: